flixberry/Flixberry-ScripttoStoryboardAi/README.md

 - 🧾 Converts scripts into text based storyboard panels
 - 🛡️ Privacy-first: runs locally, no backend or data sharing
 - 🎬 Designed for storytellers, screenwriters, and indie creators
-- ⚡ Instant browser based experience — no setup or install needed
+- ⚡ Instant browser based experience

 ---

 ## 🧩 Problem Solved

 Turning written stories into visual structure can be challenging without artists or expensive tools.
-Flixberry Script to Storyboard AI bridges that gap by generating **panel-style breakdowns** from your script, helping you visualize pacing, dialogue, and flow even before any art is created.
+Flixberry Script to Storyboard AI bridges that gap by generating **panel style breakdowns** from your script, helping you visualize pacing, dialogue, and flow even before any art is created.

 ---